Sometimes it can be quite challenging to translate dynamic strings in WordPress. And this is for two main reasons:

 This flexibility is great when you want to do things your way, however, it’s also the main reason translating a WordPress site 100% can be a little harder to achieve, especially if you’re not a very technical person.

-Each translation plugin has it’s own workflow when they translate dynamic strings.
+Each translation plugin has its own workflow when translating dynamic strings.

 - gettext strings are translated per plugin / theme or directly from https://translate.wordpress.org/

 - user generated strings from the plugin / theme need to be marked for translation using the translation’s plugin api.

 The good thing about this solution is that it works.

 The bad thing is that the translation happens out of context and needs support from plugin and theme developers to work with a variety of translation plugins.

 The worst thing about this is that if plugin and theme developers don’t support the translation plugin, it just won’t work at all.

 We knew translating dynamic strings will be a challenge when we started development for TranslatePress.
 What we considered complicated turned out to be a lot more complicated once we actually started working on the problem.

 What we considered complicated turned out to be a lot more complicated